 Mayflower Wind requires local, state, regional, and federal permits and approvals for its nearshore and onshore facilities and activities in Falmouth.

-The regulatory review process provides numerous public meetings and comment periods where you can provide valuable input into the various aspects of the project.
+The regulatory review process provides numerous public meetings and comment periods, under the direction of lead federal and state agencies, when you can provide valuable input into the various aspects of the project.

 Ways to get involved

 We are in the process of reaching out to the Falmouth community and are committed to ensure all Falmouth residents can learn about our project, ask questions, and provide valuable input.

 The Mayflower Wind project will be located over 30 miles south of Martha’s Vineyard and 20 miles south of Nantucket.

 Submarine export cables buried beneath the seafloor will run north through Muskeget Channel and then west towards Vineyard Sound, before making landfall in Falmouth.
 From there, electric cables buried under roadways will connect power to an onshore substation in Falmouth, and underground transmission lines will deliver power to the Falmouth point of interconnection with the regional electric grid.

 Mayflower Wind has identified two potential locations for the subsea export cables to make landfall at Falmouth Heights Beach.
 The cables will be installed under the beach and coastal ecosystem.
 Each proposed HDD trajectory will be about one mile in length, at a depth of up to 90 feet below the seabed.
 Once ashore, the cables will continue underground, in nearly all cases under roadways up to eight feet or deeper, to a much further inland onshore substation at a location that is being determined.

 The Falmouth Heights beach locations were selected after initial modeling confirmed the Upper Cape as an optimal point of interconnection into the regional electric grid.
 Locations along Surf Drive Beach were intensively studied but proved not to be feasible, largely due to technical issues created by existing utility lines.